 Within two months of his eighteenth birthday, my grandpa left the Bronx, New York and was inducted into the Army of the United States.
 His listed civilian occupation was “boilermaker,” but he was on his way to an MOS of Intelligence Observer 518 in the 209th AAA Automatic Weapons Battalion in the Asiatic-Pacific Theater.

-He passed away a couple of years, and I took possession of his Union Switch & Signal-manufactured M 1911 A1 that he apparently carried during the war.
+He passed away a couple years ago, and I took possession of his Union Switch & Signal-manufactured M 1911 A1 that he apparently carried during the war.

 During WWII, five companies received contracts to manufacture M1911A1s for the war department.
 Remington-Rand (a typewriter manufacturer) made about 878,000, Colt’s Manufacturing Company turned out 629,000, and Ithaca Gun Company made 345,000.

 Singer Corporation (the sewing machine manufacturer) made only 500 units as an “educational order.”
 The idea was, according to Wikipedia, for “the US Ordnance Board to teach companies without gun-making experience to manufacture weapons.”

 It turned out that Singer was too good and too precise to waste their valuable resources producing a pistol that doesn’t require tight tolerances.
 Instead, their manufacturing capacity was shifted to cranking out precision instruments including bomb and artillery sights.

 Finally, Union Switch and Signal (which made railroad signaling equipment) manufactured 55,000 M1911A1 pistols — the second fewest of the wartime manufacturers.
 US&S guns were unique in some ways and known for their high quality.